 Source of Funds Documentation for UK Banks

 The Issue: UK banking statements alone are often insufficient.
-US consular officers require detailed provenance of investment capital.
+U.S. consular officers require detailed provenance of investment capital.

 Required Documentation: